frenb/accelent/core.md

 # Delete nodes
 User can delete a node by clicking on it and then clicking the delete key on the keyboard.
 When a node is selected, its border should change to a bright green color.

+# delete connectors
+Users can left-click on a connector to delete that connector

 # Shift select nodes to move them
 Users are able to select groups of nodes by holding shift and clicking the left mouse button.
 Once 2 or mode nodes are selected, the user can move that group of nodes together